-1. The more attractive you make your company to the buyer, the more you can ask for and the more you will get for it
+1. When preparing your business for sale, the more attractive you make your company to the buyer, the more you can ask for and the more you will get for it

-Provided you have this time, and it is advisable to prepare to sell your business one to two years in advance.
-The aim is to focus on improving the company that will increase its value, make it more attractive to buyers and increases the likelihood of success.
-It is also important to remove obstacles that could hinder the sale and minimise the sale’s negative impacts and equity consequences.
+Provided you have this time, preparing to sell your business one to two years in advance is advisable.
+The aim is to focus on improving the company, which will increase its value, make it more attractive to buyers and increases the likelihood of success.
+It is also important to remove obstacles that could hinder the sale and minimise its negative impacts and equity consequences.

 You might find this interesting: How long does it take to sell a business?